-In May 2022, World Vision launched a Global Hunger Response to meet the immediate food needs of the worlds’ most vulnerable as nearly 50 million people face starvation and are in need of urgent life-saving assistance.
-This response targets girls and boys living in some of the most difficult, dangerous and desperate parts of the globe.
+In May 2022, World Vision launched a Global Hunger Response to meet the immediate food needs of the worlds’ most vulnerable as nearly 45 million people were facing starvation and in need of urgent life-saving assistance.
+This Response targets girls and boys living in some of the most difficult, dangerous, and desperate parts of the globe.

 See how our efforts are making a difference in the lives of hungry and vulnerable children and their families.

 World Vision is responding to hunger in every country we work in.
-But over the last year, we identified 26 countries in need of urgent, life-saving support, due to high numbers of people currently living in or on the verge of famine-like conditions.
+We identified 28 countries in need of urgent, life-saving support, due to high numbers of people currently living in or on the verge of famine-like conditions.

 People reached through our Global Hunger Response

-Objective 1: Improve access to food for affected houses
+Objective 1: Improve access to food for affected households

 People reached with cash and voucher assistance